Aecooolh1998/6130CompAssignment/README.md

 # MongoDB Tests
 1) Open up MongoDB and connect using the connection string 'mongodb://localmongo1:27017,localmongo2:27017,localmongo3:27017/notFlixDB?replicaSet=rs0' (You may have an issue here where it cannot connect to MongoDB this can be fixed by adding '127.0.0.1 localmongo1' to your hosts file in 'C:\Windows\System32\drivers\etc')
-2) Once Connected you can create a playground in order to select the notFLIXDB database and insert data, an example playground is found in mongo-tests/playground.mongodb
+2) Once Connected you can create a playground in order to select the notFLIXDB database and insert data, an example playground is found and can be run from mongo-tests/playground.mongodb
 3) Next if you open up the mongo-tests/express.http file you will see two HTTP requests which can be sent the REST Client will allow you to 'Send Request'.
 4) Clicking 'Send Request' on the GET endpoint will return all the data in the database.
 5) Clicking 'Send Request' on the POST endpoint will add a new record to the database.
 If the post fails, it is because the set up ID number already exists, so giving it a number that is not already returned from the GET will fix this.